Do you want to plan a trip to the Cinque Terre and combine your visit with another iconic Italian destination such as Tuscany?

 You will be amazed at how many stories can be told through food.

 On the seventh day it is time to pack and return to the airport in Pisa.
 If your flight time allows it, you can visit the historic centres of Pisa and neighbouring Lucca before departing.

 What about Florence?
 Although tempting, this is a very popular destination where you will be dealing with chaotic tourist herds and intense traffic.
 If you only have 7 days for a slow-travel vacation between Liguria and Tuscany, our suggestion is to leave Florence for another occasion.

 What do you think of this one-week itinerary in Liguria and Tuscany?

-For more ideas and details, have a look at the “Cinque Terre and Tuscany Picturesque Villages” trip idea.
+Have a look at the “Cinque Terre and Tuscany Picturesque Villages” trip idea.
 If you would like to personalise your experience, do not hesitate to contact the expert team at BeautifuLiguria.